 What Are The Different Types of Alkaline Water Out There?

 If you are ready to jump on the alkaline water wagon, you have many options.
 There are water pitcher filters such as the EHM Ultra Premium Alkaline Water Pitcher or the Reshape Water Alkaline Water Pitcher that regulate the water’s pH by passing it through a filtration system, which raises the pH levels of regular tap water.
 The filters reduce the size of the molecules of tap water, removing heavy metals, making it easier to absorb while also adding good substances like magnesium, calcium and potassium.

 Other technology like ionizing machines and water filters like the Enagic or Kangen water filter or the Aqua Ionizer Deluxe 7.0 work by not only filtering tap water, but producing ionized alkaline and acidic waters through electrolysis, which separates the incoming water stream into acidic and alkaline components.
 And then, of course, there are bottled waters like Essentia, Evamor and Real Water, which are usually also filtered through an ionization process.
 “The ionization process supercharges the water by adding electrolytes,” says Holsworth.

 All that said, the benefits of alkaline water are not fully verified by science, and more research is needed to verify all claims.
-Most of the literature out there exhorts that as long as you are staying hydrated with genuine, clean, pure water and drinking the recommended amount — 8 ounces, or 2 liters, of water every day — your body will be OK.
+Most of the literature out there exhorts that as long as you are staying hydrated with genuine, clean, pure water and drinking the recommended amount — eight 8-ounces glasses, or 2 liters, of water every day — your body will be OK.